The Clear Edge

 How to measure:

-Track redo requests for 1 month.
-Count any client request to revise, adjust, or refine delivered work.
+• Count any client request to revise, adjust, or refine delivered work, even if the change seems small.

 Redo tracking:

-Month 1 (at $16K): 4 redo requests across 12 deliveries = 33% redo rate
+• Month 1 (at $16K): 4 redo requests across 12 deliveries → 33% redo rate.

-Month 2 (at $19K): 7 redo requests across 14 deliveries = 50% redo rate
+• Month 2 (at $19K): 7 redo requests across 14 deliveries → 50% redo rate.

 Warning threshold:

-Warning Sign 5: Internal Quality Guilt
+Warning Sign 5: Internal Quality Guilt About Uneven Client Delivery

 What you’ll observe:

-You know some clients are getting shortchanged compared to others.
-You delivered something you’re not proud of because you ran out of time.
-You feel guilty when certain clients give you positive feedback because you know they got your B-game, not your A-game.
-This internal awareness is growing.
+• You feel guilty when certain clients give positive feedback because you know they got your B‑game, not your A‑game.

 Why it predicts the break: